Jim Folsom

-James Elisha "Big Jim" Folsom Sr. (October 9, 1908 - November 21, 1987) was an American politician who served as the 42nd governor of the U.S. state of Alabama, having served from 1947 to 1951, and again from 1955 to 1959.
-He was the first Governor of Alabama born in the 20th century.
+James Elisha "Big Jim" Folsom Sr. (October 9, 1908 - November 21, 1987) was an American politician who served as the 42nd governor of Alabama, having served from 1947 to 1951, and again from 1955 to 1959.
+He was the first governor of Alabama born in the 20th century.

 Early life

 Born in Coffee County, Alabama, in 1908, Folsom was of English ancestry.

 Before serving in the United States Army and United States Merchant Marine during World War II, Folsom had been an insurance salesman.
 He attended the University of Alabama, Samford University in Birmingham, and George Washington University in Washington, D.C., but he never obtained a college degree.

 Before his gubernatorial campaigns, he won a race only once as a delegate to the 1944 Democratic National Convention.
 He was a strong supporter of keeping U.S. Vice President Henry A. Wallace on the ticket, rather than replacing him with Harry S. Truman of Missouri, which occurred.